Laszabo/ets-forecasting-model-excel/README.md

 Many regulatory cost elements in the energy sector (especially in European markets) are not market-driven but politically influenced, delayed, or smoothed over time.
 That makes forecasting particularly tricky.

 This model was designed to:
-- Forecast administrative fees (Non-commodity fees, reactive energy, etc.)
+- Forecast administrative fees in Hungary (RHD, reactive energy, etc.)
 - Compare the ETS output against naïve methods
 - Help users **choose an appropriate fee estimate** depending on regulatory clarity